 Important

-Understanding how Form 8889 flows into your main tax return helps you see the complete picture.
+Understanding how Form 8889 flows into your main return helps you see the complete picture and verify your numbers.

-Part II, Line 13 (Adjustments to Income): Your HSA deduction from Form 8889, line 13, goes here.
-This is an "above-the-line" deduction that reduces your adjusted gross income - you get this benefit even if you take the standard deduction.
+• Line 13 (Adjustments to Income): Your HSA deduction from Form 8889, Line 13.
+This is an above-the-line deduction - you get it even with the standard deduction.

-Part I, Line 8f (Additional Income): Taxable HSA distributions from Form 8889, line 16 and income from Part III, line 20, both get reported here as additional income.
+• Line 8f (Additional Income): Taxable distributions from Form 8889, Line 16 and Part III income from Line 20.

 Good to Know

-The complete filing package: A typical HSA owner filing their 2025 taxes will submit: Form 1040, Schedule 1 (with HSA deduction), Form 8889, and possibly Schedule 2 (if penalties apply) and Form 5329 (if excess contributions remain).
+A typical HSA owner filing 2025 taxes will submit: Form 1040, Schedule 1 (with HSA deduction), and Form 8889.
+You may also need Schedule 2 (if penalties apply) and Form 5329 (if excess contributions remain).
+All major tax software handles these forms automatically.

 Common Filing Scenarios With Worked Examples